MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-service-principal-certificate.md

 ---
-title: Embedding Power BI content with service principal and a certificate
+title: Embed Power BI content with service principal and a certificate
 description: Learn how to authenticate for embedded analytics using an Azure Active Directory application service principal and a certificate.
 author: KesemSharabi
 ms.author: kesharab